tnebooks/12th-english/content.en/remember-caesar/_index.md

 ## About The Author

-Gordon Daviot (1896 – 1952) is the pen name of Miss.Elizabeth McKintosh, a Scottish born novelist and playwright.
+**Gordon Daviot (1896 – 1952)** is the pen name of Miss.Elizabeth McKintosh, a Scottish born novelist and playwright.
 She served educational institutions in England and Scotland as a physical education instructor and soon took to writing novels under another pseudonym Josephine Tey.

-## Glossary

-**twiddling my thumbs** - being idle

-**Charles II** - King of England from 1660 to 1685

-**foot pad** - highway-man (robber) who goes about on foot (highwaymen on horseback were more common in those days)

-**game pie** - meat (of animals or birds hunted and killed) covered with pastry and baked

-**lawdamussy**- an exclamation (lord have mercy)

-**minutiae**- minute details (often trivial)

-**gingerly**- carefully

-**infernal**- a concealed or disguised explosive device intended to destroy life or property

-**ilex tree**- evergreen oak tree also called holm oak

-**foil**- to frustrate or thwart the efforts of the assassin (i.e. to kill himself by handling that rusty pistol is a poor way of outwitting the assassin)

-**excursions and alarms**- (alarms and excursions) noise and bustle (as those made on the stage to represent battles etc.)